albirrkarim/mozilla-hubs-installation-detailed/README.md

 <br>
 <br>

-## IF you have a questions feel free to open an issue
+## IF you have questions feel free to open an issue

 <br>
 <br>